vfonsecapv/simple-springcloud-sample/README.md

 How to use

-* You can use BOSH-LITE (https://github.com/cloudfoundry/bosh-lite and https://github.com/cloudfoundry-incubator/diego-release), but need to deploy some services:
+* You can use BOSH-LITE (https://github.com/cloudfoundry/bosh-lite and https://github.com/cloudfoundry-incubator/diego-release) or PCFDev (https://github.com/pivotal-cf/pcfdev), but need to deploy some services:

 	* You need RabbitMQ service. (https://github.com/pivotal-cf/cf-rabbitmq-release)